ahmadjoya/ahmad-quno-challange-frontend/README.md

 You have a week to return this challenge to our HR department, however this challenge was designed not to take much more than a few hours (hopefully).
 We are mindful of your time.

-In order to deliver the challenge, simply send it zipped to our HR representative.
+In order to deliver the challenge, simply send the link to public repository back to us.

 ## Objectives